TiagoBellas/Data_Science_Project_Insurance_Price_Predict/README.md

 ## Dataset
 The dataset used in this project includes customer information and also contract claims information.

-## Data Dictionary

-### Automobile Portfolio (file autodata.txt):
-This document provides a summary of the `autodata.txt` file used in the Automobile Portfolio project.
+- **Automobile Portfolio (file autodata.txt): This document provides a summary of the `autodata.txt` file used in the Automobile Portfolio project.
 The dataset contains various attributes related to automobile insurance policies, which are essential for analyzing and predicting insurance risks and premiums.
+-  **Claims Data (file claimsdata.txt): This document provides a summary of the `claimsdata.txt` file used in the Claims Data project.
+The dataset includes key attributes related to insurance claims, focusing on 3rd Party Liability Coverage.

 ## Data Dictionary

-### Attributes
+### Automobile Portfolio (file autodata.txt) | Attributes

 - **ncontract**: Number of contracts
 - **exposition**: Risk Exposition of each policy during the year